ppatierno/proposals/122-dynamic-controller-quorum.md

     # ...
 ```

+Of course, this field is not set when the cluster uses static quorum instead.
 Having this field set (or not) is also a way to distinguish the reconciliation of an existing Kafka cluster using the new dynamic quorum (the field is set) or still using the static quorum (the field is missing).
 This way the Strimzi Cluster Operator, together with the run script on the node, can handle both static and dynamic quorum based clusters and proper node formatting.